Daniel-Tran3/CSE_151A_Project/README.md

 Our first model, which was to be a regression model used in our later two models, was relatively simple and did not involve as many steps as later models did.

+We begin by applying tthe above preprocessing steps to clean our original dataset, and then dropping the "time" feature (as we decided it would be too difficult to encode).
+Then, we separate the columns into the input features (all columns but price) and output feature (price).
 To construct our regression model, we used hyperparameter tuning with the following hyperparameters: number of units per hidden layer, activation function (on every layer except the output layer), and optimizer.
 Using RandomSearch on the activation functions and the number of nodes per hidden layer to find the optimal hyperparameters, we found an optimal model that had 2 hidden layers with 24 nodes each, with the ReLu activation function.
 Then we trained the model over 100 epochs, tracking and graphing the loss and validation loss (measured using MSE) over all 100 epochs.
 We also compared our model's predicted prices to the true prices in various fitting graphs, as shown in the "Results" section.
+These fitting graphs plot both the predictions and the actual data points using number of bedrooms, number of bathrooms, and area in square feet against price (1 set of graphs for each input feature) and 3 graphs per set (for training, testing, and validation data).

 The code for this model can be found here: <a target="_blank" href="https://colab.research.google.com/github/Daniel-Tran3/CSE_151A_Project/blob/main/Model_1.ipynb">
 <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>